interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 1) Parses and extracts

-   a. the value of the first output,
-   b. the recipient address of the first output and
+   a. the value and recipient address of the *Payment UTXO*,
-   c. the OP_RETURN value of the second output of the transaction.
+   b. the OP_RETURN value of the *Data UTXO*.

 2) Validates the extracted values against the function parameters.